Contact: Susan Irish (843) 566-3383 or

 Robert has also written a big, full color book, called “Quench, reflections on God, art, water, desire and equality” and produced a short documentary, “Out of Darkness”, which can be viewed at this link (http://maniscalcogallery.com/quench-project/).
 The film is also available free on Amazon Prime.
 These will be available at FABulon during the exhibition.

 The Quench Project explores alternatives to societal ideas about beauty, tragedy and survival.
 The theme is the resilient nature of humans to rise “out of darkness.”
-Maniscalco, who is a survivor of child sexual abuse, has dedicated his artistic life to telling the stories and celebrating the triumph of human spirit; specifically, our capacity to turn great adversity into victory.
+Maniscalco, who is a survivor of child sexual abuse, has dedicated his artistic life to telling the stories and celebrating the triumph of the human spirit; specifically, our capacity to turn great adversity into victory.
 These are stories each of his fellow beings share in common, in our creative journey of survival.

 Robert says, “Throughout The Quench Project my goal has simply been to give a face to the ‘faceless hordes’.
 When seen as a wash of humanity it is easy to lose sight of the individual.
-Then we can understand and connect with ‘the other’, they are far more likely to become us.
+Then we can understand and connect with ‘the other’, they are far more likely to find common ground.
 My intention in traveling to Haiti was not to document the misery of the masses, or even to find a few representative faces to win sympathy in the States.
 My goal was to find out, through my art, how we the people, one person at a time, and in a million different ways, are finding a path to survival.”

 TQP has also evolved to include over 80 courtroom sketches created during the Dylann Roof Trial, which were completed from December through January 2017, in Charleston Federal Court.
-This trial and Maniscalco’s sketches were really more about the Emanual 9 and the resiliency of their survivors than about this misguided, hate-filled young man.
+This trial and Maniscalco’s sketches were really more about the Emanuel 9 and the resiliency of their survivors than about this misguided, hate-filled young man.
 TQP is about people overcoming great adversity through actively pursuing faith, hope and love.

 Since 1980, Robert Maniscalco’s exquisite commissioned portraits and fine art have become part of over 850 distinguished private and public collections throughout North America.
 To know about the artist, you must understand his painting method is built on the classical painting traditions of Rembrandt, Velazquez, Hals, and Sargent.
 Like these artists, Maniscalco explores the use of light and shadow as a means of creating mood and achieving character expressively in his subjects.
 Born in Detroit, MI, in 1959, he is the son of the late internationally renowned portrait artist Joseph Maniscalco, with whom he apprenticed during the early 1980’s.